dosovma/word_of_wisdom/readme.md

 #### The choice of the POW algorithm should be explained

 It was the most difficult issue.
-I spent a few hours to look into options and compared its.
+I spent a few hours to look into options and to compare its.

 I would like to say that I read and understood all options.
-But It didn't.
+But I didn't.

 My choice is Hashcash:

 - It was invented to prevent denial-of-service attack.
 It's our target in assignment!
 - It has clear algorithm and many descriptions.
-- I started looking into the others and realised that I would spend hours just looking for information;
+- I started looking into the others and realised that I would spend hours just looking for information.

 Finally, I see that it's a good fit for assignment

 #### Algorithm and implementation

-I hadn't had an experience in PoW, so I spent a few hours to understand what PoW is, and to look into implementations.
+I hadn't had an experience with PoW, so I spent a few hours to understand what PoW is, and to look into implementations.

-I wrote project relying on two articles which seemed comprehensive to me:
+I project based on two articles which seemed comprehensive to me:

 - https://en.wikipedia.org/wiki/Hashcash
 - https://www.mdpi.com/1999-4893/16/10/462